 Pup and Pokey, released in 2014, is Seth's first children's book.
 It tells the story of a boisterous wolf pup and an awkward young porcupine, unlikely allies in this tale of friendship set on the Alaska tundra.

-Recently released, Swallowed by the Great Land, features slice-of-life essays that further reveal the duality in Seth's own life today, and also in the village and community that he inhabits.
+Released in 2015, Swallowed by the Great Land features slice-of-life essays that further reveal the duality in Seth's own life today, and also in the village and community that he inhabits.

 Seth's latest book, A Thousand Trails Home, explores the deeply intertwined lives of the Inupiat of Northwest Alaska, the Western Arctic Caribou Herd, and the larger Arctic region as sweeping changes alter its landscape and culture.
 Featuring Seth's striking photographs, this tribute of love for the land is the culmination of more than a decade of writing and 30-plus years of wildlife photography.